alburezg/alburezg.github.io/publications.md

 #  Working papers

+Papers on digital and computational demography:

+Alburez-Gutierrez, D., Zagheni, E., Aref, S., Gil-Clavel, S., Grow, A., & Negraia, D. V. (2019, May 8).
+Demography in the Digital Era: New Data Sources for Population Research. https://doi.org/10.31235/osf.io/24jp7

-I am currently interested in the effects of mass violence exercised against non-combatants.
+Papers related to the effects of mass violence exercised against non-combatants.
 I use a mix-methods research design to analyse how reproductive behaviour changes after genocidal violence, in particular the role of pronatalism in post-war settings.
 I am also interested in the ‘protective’ effects of family during and after armed conflicts.
 My research uses respondent-generated genealogical data to study population dynamics during and after mortality crises.

 Alburez-Gutierrez, D. & Segura García C. (2018).
 "The UNHCR Demographic Projection Tool: estimating the future size and compositionof forcibly displaced populations."
 [UNHCR Statistics Technical Series, 2018/1](http://www.unhcr.org/en-au/5ae9ee747.pdf).